Adolfo Aristeguieta Gramcko

-Adolfo Aristeguieta Gramcko (January 1929, in Caracas – August 1998) was a Venezuelan writer, medical doctor, Scout leader and ambassador to Germany.
+Adolfo Mauricio Aristeguieta Gramcko (23 January 1929, in Caracas – 31 July 1998) was a Venezuelan writer, medical doctor, Scout leader and ambassador to Germany.
+He joined the Venezuelan Society for the History of Medicine.

 Studies

-Aristeguieta attended primary school in Puerto Cabello, Carabobo state, about 260 km west of the capital.
+Aristeguieta attended primary school in Puerto Cabello, Carabobo, about 260 km west of the Venezuelan capital.

 He continued through secondary education at the Colegio La Salle in Caracas, and graduated with a bachelor's degree in Biological Sciences.

 He then studied medicine at the Universidad Central de Venezuela, Escuela Luis Razetti and earned the title of Surgeon, and subsequently a Doctorate in Medicine with a thesis on tropical medicine.

 He studied psychiatry in Chile and Switzerland, and became a specialist in this area.